-In previous articles, we’ve talked about the link between sports and aggression.
+In previous articles, we discussed the link between sports and aggression.
 We presented studies indicating that athletes in high-contact sports (like football or wrestling, for example) are more likely to be aggressive even off the playing field.

 However, we concluded by reminding parents that there could be several factors at play (no pun intended!) in this relationship.
 Correlation doesn’t always prove causation.
 For example, teens with naturally aggressive temperaments might be drawn to high-contact sports.
 Or parents with high-energy kids could be encouraging their children to get involved with athletics.